 14. What is your refund policy?

 The IEP will not refund tuition fees after the first week of the start of the program OR after 10% of a short-term program, i.e.: 8 1/2-week program.
-The refund is in full minus the application fee of $50.
+The refund is in full minus the application fee of $50 and/or DHL delivery of $75.
 For visa-denied students: No refunds after six months of a visa denial.

 15. What is the refund policy if the F-1 student visa is denied?

-Refunds with the exception of the application fees are given.
+Refunds with the exception of the application fees and delivery fee are given.
 You have to submit a letter stating that the visa application was denied and include it with your original I-20 form.
-You should then send both to the office of Intensive English Program.
+You should then send both to the office of International Education Programs.
 Indicate in your letter the following: name of person to whom the check should be made out and the complete mailing address.
 No refunds after six months of a visa denial.

 16. How long does it take to get the I-20?

-The office of the Intensive English Program processes the I-20 within one week from the date all required documents are received.
+The office of the International Education Programs processes the I-20 within 10 working days from the date all required documents are received.
 After that, it can be sent by regular mail or picked up at the IEP office.
 Depending on the destination, however, it may take longer for you to receive the I-20 and acceptance documents by regular mail.
-You may consider requesting express mail service (DHL).
-You will be responsible for the extra fee.
+You may consider requesting express mail service (DHL) for an extra $75 US dollars if the delivery address is outside of the U.S. You will be responsible for the extra fee.

 17. Do you have housing?
 If not, what are the options?